Help with bills and one off costs

 Flexible Support Fund

-If you find that you and/or your family cannot afford to eat, perhaps because your benefits have been sanctioned or delayed, you can contact the Financial Inclusion Team on 0300 111 000 (Parkway Green) or 0800 633 5500 (Willow Park) about getting help from a local food bank.
+If you find that you and/or your family cannot afford to eat, perhaps because your benefits have been sanctioned or delayed, you can ask us about getting help, contact the Financial Inclusion Team on 0300 111 000 (Parkway Green) or 0800 633 5500 (Willow Park) .
 Or you may be able to be referred by a doctor, health visitor, social worker, or advice agency.

 The food banks usually supply an emergency food parcel to last a few days.
 At some food banks volunteers are on hand to talk to families over a cup of tea or free hot meal and are able to signpost people to agencies able to solve the longer-term problem.